pi-hole/docs/docs/ftldns/blockingmode.md

 doubleclick.net.
 2       IN      AAAA    fda2:2001:4756:0:ab27:beff:ef37:4242
 ```

-### Advantage

-- Shows a blocking page from which blocked domains can be whitelisted

 ### Disadvantages

-- Requires a web server to run on your Pi-hole
 - May cause time-outs for HTTPS content even with properly configured firewall rules
 - May cause problems with alternating prefixes on IPv6 addresses (see `IP-AAAA-NODATA`)